Cactoidal/Time-Crystal/godot/README.md

 Ah, fortunately my Automation -> Functions connection problem has a mundane cause: my gas limit for performUpkeep was simply too low.

+For this particular operation, it's also about 30% cheaper if I just put the entire CBOR-encoded request into performData.
+I'll have to figure out how to make this work.